 One of our favorite choices for Houston window treatments is the plantation shutter.
 They are versatile, less expensive than custom draperies, and can increase the value of your home.
 They are the only window treatment that can be financed into the purchase of your home.
 Why?
 Because they are highly desirable and usually stay with the home when it’s sold.

 At Blinds Design of Houston we specialize in custom plantation shutters.
 Many plantation shutter options are available to you and will be discussed on the FREE in-home appointment.
-Please read through our shutter information and view our shutter gallery and give us a call @ (281) 301-5680 when you are ready.
+Please read through our shutter information and view our shutter photo gallery below and give us a call today @ (281) 301-5680.
+We have helped hundreds of Houston, Texas area homeowners with shutter design choices.

 The Benefits of Plantation shutters: